Traditional Polish dumplings, known as pierogi or perogies, are easy to make, and you can top them and stuff them with various creations.

 - 1 tablespoon salt

-- Add the grated cheese and milk, salt n pepper, nutmeg, mustard, and mix into mash whilst it's still hot.
+- Add the grated cheese and milk, salt n pepper, nutmeg, and mustard, and mix into mash whilst it’s still hot.

 - Set aside and let cool down enough to be handled.

-- Whilst this is cooling make the pierogi dough
+- Whilst this is cooling, make the pierogi dough.

 - Mix the boiling water, milk, and oil in a bowl.